CameronBrooks11/threadlib/docs/README.rst

 .. image:: imgs/bolt-M4.png
         :alt: Bolt with M4 thread

-See these nice lead-in / lead-out tapers?
+See these nice lead-in/lead-out tapers?
 Try a nut (this time using the default argument for higbee_arc):

 .. code-block:: OpenSCAD